walterrowe/magick-frames/README.md

 # How To Use

-The scaling and placement of logos and text were developed using an image with dimensions 3000 wide by 2400 tall, a font of 64 points, and an image logo with dimensions 900 wide by 250 tall pixels.
-When creating your logo you may want one with dark text for light backgrounds and one with white text for dark backgrounds.
+The scaling and placement of logos and text were developed using an image with dimensions 3000 wide by 2400 high pixels, a font of 64 points, and an image logo with dimensions 900 wide by 250 high pixels.
+When creating your own logo make one with dark text for light backgrounds and another with light text for dark backgrounds.

 ## In macOS Finder

-The Droplet included with this package works like any other macOS application.
-It lets you drag-n-drop items onto the application or opens a file chooser dialog.
+The AppleScript droplet included with this package works like any other macOS application.

-1. Drag-n-drop files onto the droplet using Finder to decorate the selected files
+- drag-n-drop files onto the droplet using Finder to decorate the selected files
-1. Double-click the droplet to open a file chooser and decorate the selected files
+- double-click the droplet to open a file chooser and decorate the selected files
+- add to an export recipe of an image editing tool to decorate images on export

-The droplet name will control how the images you drop or select are decorated.
+The droplet name controls how the selected images are decorated as described above.

 ## In Capture One Export Recipes

-The Droplet included with this package works like any other macOS application you can configure into a Capture One Pro Export Recipe.
+The droplet included with this package can configured into a Capture One Pro Export Recipe like any other application.

 1. Go to `Open With` field in a Capture One Export Recipe
 1. Choose `Other` from the `Open With` drop-down menu
-1. Navigate to and select your Dropletlication
+1. Navigate to and select one of your droplet applications
 1. Select and check the configured Export Recipe
-1. Select images to process and press `CMD+D` to export
+1. Select images to export and press `CMD + D` or the Export button

-The frame_it shell script options you specified in `frame_it_options` in the Droplet control how the images files you drop onto the Droplet are decorated.
+The droplet name controls how the exported images are decorated.

+This is what really happens is on export.

+1. The Export Recipe exports your selected images to your designated folder
+1. The Export Recipe passes each output filename to the droplet named in "Open with"
+1. The droplet passes the correct options and output filename to the frame\_it shell script
+1. The frame\_it shell script decorates your output file using the chosen frame\_it options

+This process may seem complicated, but it works quickly and invisibly.
+Open your output folder in Finder icon view before you export, then watch as the exported files appear in the folder and then notice the previews change as they are decorated by frame\_it.

 ## At The Command Line

-The [frame_it](frame_it) shell script also can be used from the command line on macOS and Linux if you are comfortable with that.
+The [frame_it](frame_it) shell script can be used from the command line on macOS and Linux.

 DEFAULTS: When no options are provided, the default behavior is: